 Student Leadership Positions:

 A variety of student leadership opportunities exist within the student government as well as the academic, social, programming and media groups that exist on campus.
 Beyond these club and organization opportunities, there are several committees such as theme celebrations and other university-wide programs and services.
-Students seeking involvement and who are not sure where to start should visit with one of the staff members in the Campus Activities, Service & Leadership office to explore the opportunities.
+Students seeking involvement and who are not sure where to start should visit with one of the staff members in the Office of Campus Activities, Service & Leadership office to explore the opportunities.

-Pioneers Leadership Institute:
+Pioneer Leadership Institute:

 First year students are invited to participate in this foundational leadership program grounded in the Social Change Model during their first two semesters on campus.
 The cohorts begin late September and seek to enhance the first-year experience for incoming students.
 The peer exchange and basic training opportunity set most on a path of leadership development and achievement here and beyond.